• Skip to primary navigation

 You need these ingredients to make these easy cut out cookies:

-• Butter - unsalted butter, with a higher fat content with at least 80% fat content and well softened.
+• Butter – Use unsalted butter with at least 80% fat content for the best buttery flavor and smooth dough.
+Make sure it’s well softened before mixing.

 Here are some quick visual instructions.
 Don't forget that full recipe instructions with exact ingredients can be found in the recipe card below!